xfxdev/xlog/README.md

 ~~~
 NOTICE: If you doesn't call 'SetLayout', xlog will use '%L %D %T %l' by default.

-###Output a log to different target
+###Output a log to different targets
 xlog use listener system to output the log message.
 ~~~
 // A Listener simple typed of io.Writer type Listener io.Writer
 ~~~
 A logger can have multiple listeners, xlog have 2 builtin listener, which are os.Stderr and W2FileListener.
-xlog will output log to os.Stderr by default, but you can add W2FileListener to output the log the file.
+xlog will output log to os.Stderr by default, but you can add W2FileListener to output the log to file.
 ~~~
 w2f, err := xlog.NewW2FileListener("logfilePath...")
 if err != nil {
     xlog.Fatal(err)
+} else {
+    xlog.AddListener(w2f)
 }
-xlog.AddListener(w2f)
 ~~~
 In 'NewW2FileListener' function, xlog will use the 'logfilePath' to create log file,
 so please makesure your path is correct.